Code as fast as thought: a beginner's guide to building a tailored editor with Neovim

 Tips and further reading

-How to practice, further the customization to your needs, and other great sources of learning about Neovim.
+How to practice, further the customization to your needs, and other great sources of learning.

-This series consists of 7 articles, with each except the last being an important step in achieving the goal: either coding efficiency, editor tailoring, or both.
+This series consists of 8 articles, with each focusing on either coding efficiency, editor customizations, or both.

 - Theory: knowledge about what will be done and how it works

-- Hands-on: apply the theory, actually getting your hands dirty, and get closer to final goal
+- Hands-on: apply the theory, and get your hands dirty

 Occasionally, parts in an article may contain one or both of the following